rafasgj/tether/README.md

 Allows capturing images from cameras tethered to a computer USB.

-You must create a "images" directory in the current directory for it to work.
-I know it sucks, but, as of today, it is the way it is.

 ## Dependencies

 Tether needs Python 3, which is easily avaiable for Linux, easily installed